okasi/gpt-sw3-test/README.md

-# Vercel AI SDK, Next.js, and Hugging Face Chat Example
+# Vercel AI SDK, Next.js, and Hugging Face Chat

 ## How to use